 All courses in the Department of German are potentially open to first-year students: GERM 121 without prerequisites, reserved for students with no prior German background, and all other courses as appropriate to the demonstrated language ability and background of the student.
-The department has no formal placement exam; instead we confer individually with each student to ensure the most suitable course placement.
+The department faculty are happy to confer individually with each student to ensure the most suitable course placement.
 Students who have previously studied a language should take the Language Background survey.
 You may also consult the information on Studying Language at Colgate and contact the department chair, Professor C. Baldwin (email@example.com), if you are unsure about your placement.

 The Department of German encourages all majors and minors to participate in the Freiburg Study Group in the spring of their junior year.
 This semester-long program in Germany includes courses for the Colgate group as well as individually chosen courses at the University of Freiburg and offers all students a rich learning experience abroad that is an end in itself, as well as excellent preparation for graduate school or fellowship programs after graduation.
 Non-German majors with adequate language preparation are also encouraged to participate in the study group.
 The flexible program in Freiburg allows students to combine their German studies with their other academic fields of interest (e.g., art history, chemistry, economics, music, political science, philosophy) at one of the oldest European universities, while gaining valuable first-hand experience living abroad.
 Even students with no previous German background who begin GERM 121 in their first semester will be eligible for the Freiburg Study Group in their junior year, as will students who enter the German program at a more advanced language level.
 Visit the Freiburg Study Group page for more information.

 In addition to course offerings, the German department sponsors many co-curricular activities such as German Club, German film series, Foreign Language Program volunteer teaching at the local elementary school, other special programs, and guest speakers.

 The faculty of the department are always pleased to discuss the program with anyone interested; please don’t hesitate to contact us.